8 Nutritional Strategies To Increase Your Brain Power

 Enjoy organic soybeans.
 Unless you are allergic to soy, soybeans may help you increase the activity of your BDNF and another brain cell fertilizer.
 However, too much tofu can decrease BDNF.
 One study measured the effects of soybean-derived phosphatidylserine (SB-PS) (300 mg/day) in improving cognitive performance in elderly persons with memory complaints.
 They were followed for 12 weeks.
 Administration of the SB-PS supplementation significantly increased memory recognition, memory recall, executive functions,mental flexibility, and total learning.
 Unexpected results from the safety tests suggested that SB-PS significantly reduces both systolic and diastolic blood pressure.
 SB-PS consumption was well tolerated and no serious adverse events were reported during the study.13

 Watch your supplements.
 Iron, zinc, and copper are all needed by the body but excessive amounts of them damage brain cells.
 Iron is needed for oxygen-carrying protein in red blood cells known as hemoglobin.
 Here is the point.
 Studies show that individuals in whom the hemoglobin is either too low or too high have more rapid cognitive decline.16 The safest hemoglobin appears to be around 13.7 grams per decimeter.
-Don’t take an iron supplement unless you are low in iron as diagnosed by blood work.
+Don’t take an iron supplement unless you are low in iron as diagnosed a health provider who performed the necessary blood work.
 Remember copper might leach out into your tap water if your home has a copper pipe.
 An investment in a good water filter helps.

 Conclusion: As important as dietary factors are to the brain, BDNF activity, and the health of hippocampi, and other lifestyle factors also substantially impact BDNF.
 We will explore these in future articles.

 © 2018 – 2021, Wildwood Sanitarium.
 All rights reserved.